answeryoung/text_similarity_FR/README.md

 Extending from class `difflib.SequenceMatcher`, I define a method `score()` that returns a `score` for any given pair of sentences ( `List[str]` ).

 To calculate the score, I first get the matching code using the method `get_opcodes()`, which belongs to the base class.
 Then I attempt to expand all contracted words to the full length, i.e., "We've been to the moon!" -> "We have been to the moon!".
-Last, I use the score is calculated as the ratio between the number of matched words and the geometric mean of the numbers of words in the given sentences.
+Last, the score is calculated as the ratio between the number of matched words and the geometric mean of the numbers of words in the given sentences.

 Moreover, the input texts are broken into a list of sentences, which are lists of words, i.e., `List[List[str]]`, such that methods in `SequenceMatcher` can do their work.